 Liability is often unclear in personal injury claims against a city for a slip and fall accident.
 The exception is a claim that is based on cracked or broken sidewalks.
 Cities are legally obligated to maintain their sidewalks and public pathways.
 Unfortunately, many cities fail to uphold this obligation, and the result is broken and dangerous public pathways.

 If you’ve suffered a slip and fall accident that was caused by a poorly maintained sidewalk, you may have strong grounds for a lawsuit.
 However, you need to make sure to gather evidence from the scene of your accident.
 Take pictures of the damaged sidewalk and collect witness statements if possible.
 This will help you build your case.
+An experienced slip and fall lawyer in North Carolina can help you navigate this process.

 Slip and Fall Accidents on Ice